0xcabrex/Rexbot/README.md

-For any bugs, please report to me and I will try to fix it, if I have time ':)
+For any bugs, please use the `bug` command and I will try to fix it, if I have time ':)

+Joint the [discord server](https://discord.gg/Gcv69JM) for support

 ### License